kalgumaei/europeana-mdic/README.md

 ```

 2) Install Apache Spark by choosing a Pre-built for Hadoop (2.6.4
  or later) package,  so that you do not have to build Spark first.
-Then use the following command to start both the master and the slave nodes:
+Then use the following command on the master node to start both the master and the slave nodes:
 ```
- #sbin/start-all.sh
+$sbin/start-all.sh
 ```
  (you can follow the instructions given on the following link:  http://blog.insightdatalabs.com/spark-cluster-step-by-step/)